Understanding the various symptoms of PTSD is crucial for a successful recovery.

-Have you noticed strange or different behavior patterns of yourself or someone close to you?
-Are you wondering if you or someone you love is showing signs of PTSD?
-Behavior changes would include showing symptoms of PTSD.
-These symptoms include a number of things.
+Have you noticed different behavior patterns that are out of character?
+Are you worried that you or someone you love is having symptoms of PTSD?
+In that case, these symptoms may include a number of things.
 The main symptoms of PTSD are described below:

 - Anxiety is the most prevalent of PTSD symptoms.
 Experiencing some level of anxiety is a normal part of life.
 But, PTSD related anxiety is far worse than general anxiety.
 Essentially, someone with PTSD will experience sudden or intense feelings of anxiety related to extreme worry and fear.
 This symptom comes on within minutes and develops into a panic attack.
 The panic attack then evolves into a full-blown PTSD episode.
 Consequently, bringing on a slew of symptoms.